 As with skincare products, cleaners can contain estrogen-like compounds that can be absorbed through your skin.
 Try to use natural where you can or wear gloves.

-Avoid plastics wherever possible
+Avoid plastics for food

 Plastics can contain estrogen-like compounds that we can absorb.
 They make their way to the estrogen hormone receptor sites in our cells.
 Try not to use cling wrap or plastic containers where possible, opt for glass if you’re able.

 These hormones can affect how much estorgen is in our body.
 Check on meat labels to ensure there no hormones were used in its production or opt for organic, hormone-free alternatives.